kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 ### Curate the External Dependencies Section

 An "External Dependencies" section should be curated which outlines how external dependency versions have changed since the last release.
-See [the v1.12 release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.12.md#external-dependencies) for an example.
+See [the v1.14 release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.14.md#external-dependencies) for an example.

 Note that there are [plans in the process to formalize and automate the process of aggregating the changes](https://github.com/kubernetes/community/issues/2234), but this is currently [a very manual process](https://github.com/kubernetes/sig-release/pull/398).

 To update an entry in this section the following steps must be performed:

-- Pick an entry, for example "Default etcd server was updated to v3.2.24. (#68318)"
+- Pick an entry, for example "Update default etcd server to 3.3.10 for kubernetes 1.14. ([#71615](https://github.com/kubernetes/kubernetes/pull/71615))"
-- Open the linked PR 68318 and find which files and lines it modifies
+- Open the linked PR 71615 and find which files and lines it modifies
-- Open the same files in the `kubernetes/kubernetes` master branch and see if the version changed from v3.2.24
+- Open the same files in the `kubernetes/kubernetes` master branch and see if the version changed from v3.3.10
 - Look at the history of the file and find which commit / PR changed the version
 - Update the entry with the new version and PR URL
 - Update the entry message accordingly - if the version has changed or it has been preserved between versions